eatonphil/referenceserver/README.md

-# A barebones UNIX reference server
+# Barebones UNIX socket servers

 I find myself writing this server in some language every few months.
 Each time I have to scour the web for a good reference.
 Use this